 - Getting poor sleep the night before

 - Having a fever

-The rise in temperature may not show exact time of ovulation.
+The rise in temperature may not show the exact time of ovulation.
 But it indicates when the ovulation is going to happen.
 Almost all women ovulate within three days after their temperature spike.

 Sperm can live for 3-5 days in a woman’s body.
 The sperm can fertilize an egg at any point during that time.
 So you can get pregnant fast if you have unprotected sex a few days before or during ovulation.

-Symptothermal method is most trustworthy method of fertility awareness.
+Symptothermal method is the most trustworthy method of fertility awareness.
 It involves using a combination of all three methods of fertility awareness.
 You can get pregnant really fast if you use all three methods; calendar, cervical mucus, and body basal temperature methods.

 If you have an irregular menstrual cycle, an ovulation predictor kit can help you find out when you are most fertile.
 Luteinizing hormone rises about 36 hours before ovulation.
 You can get pregnant fast if you have unprotected sex when you are ovulating.
 Ovulation predictor kits can accurately predict when you are ovulating.
-These kits predict ovulation by detecting luteinizing hormone (LH) in the urine.
+These kits predict ovulation by detecting the luteinizing hormone (LH) in the urine.
 You can buy these kits without a prescription at most drug stores.